Liquefaction at Finley Quarry, WA?

 Figure 7.15 in Coppersmith et al. (2014) shows the outcrop at Finley Quarry examined by the Sherrod/USGS team and the Coppersmith/Quaternary Studies Team.
-The dike is circled in red.
+The "liquefaction" feature is circled in red.
 It does not resemble either part of a sand blow (feeder dike or volcanic edifice) nor does it appear to be a sediment-filled ground fissure (lateral spreading).
 Colluvium comes to mind.
 The sketch implies the feature crosscuts Holocene loess, a suspicious relationship.

-Geologists from Foundation Sciences, Inc. drew a sketch of the Finley Quarry exposure some 36 years prior to arrival of the Sherrod/USGS study.
+Geologists from Foundation Sciences, Inc. (Foundation Sciences, 1980, Figure 4) drew this sketch of the Finley Quarry exposure 36 years prior to the Sherrod/USGS study.
 Considerable surficial material has been removed from the quarry since.
 Their caption reads, "Sketch of Finley Quarry Fault.
-Note unfaulted post-flood colluvium and loess overlying older faulted materials."
-(Foundation Sciences, 1980, Figure 4).
+Note unfaulted post-flood colluvium and loess overlying older faulted materials.".

 The postulated liquefaction feature (dike and sill d) that appears to post-date the deposition of [~11,000 year old Glacier Peak G] tephra is the strongest evidence for a strong shaking earthquake in the general vicinity of Finley quarry (which may or may not be on the RAW-Rattles fault source).
 The best expressed part of the mapped feature cross cuts Unit 13.
 The USGS log interprets Unit 13 as L1 loess.
 However, this unit shares characteristics similar to massive to poorly bedded slackwater deposits observed elsewhere (e.g., at the MCBONEs locality) (i.e., it contains scattered clasts and irregular blocks of pre-flood ice-rafted or ripped up material).
 Although the mapped extent of the feature up into the modern soil suggests a post-flooding event, additional work or review is needed to preclude a flood-related liquefaction phenomenon.

-To date, no clastic dikes of Pleistocene age in Eastern Washington have been shown to ascend from a buried source bed.
-I am unaware of any reports describing Holocene liquefaction dikes in the Cascade Range or east of the Cascades.
+To date, no clastic dikes of Pleistocene age in Eastern Washington have been shown to ascend from a buried (liquefied) source bed.
+Likewise, I am unaware of any reports describing Holocene liquefaction dikes east of the Cascades.
 Perhaps recent trenching by USGS has uncovered liquefaction evidence near Yakima Fold Belt faults (i.e., Bennett's work), but that work has yet to be published.
 Liquefaction at Finley Quarry is not significant.